 Here’s a list of gear and stuff I use to create my music.
-A lot of the instruments performers used back in the eighties and nineties are now available on E-bay.

 Occasionally I buy broken synths and repair them, when I like them I keep them, and otherwise I sell them again.
 So I have a few interesting instruments on my list which I’ve probably repaired or traded for another instrument.
 That way I am able to try out some synths and buy stuff I otherwise could never afford.